zyjGraphein/Obsidian-EagleBridge/README.md

 ## To-Do List

-- [ ] Support embedded previews for various file formats (e.g., PDF, MP4, PSD, OBJ, etc.)
+- [x] Support embedded previews for various file formats (e.g., PDF, MP4, PSD, OBJ, etc.)
 - [ ] Add support for macOS.
+- [ ] Support updating position when dragging.
 - [ ] When exporting, replace all attachment links and export all attachments to a folder.

 ## Known Limitations